cescedes/QR-factorization-methods-comparison/README.md

 ### Accuracy
 Accuracy is computed with the orthogonality metric $||Q^T Q - I_n||_1$ for each algorithm, which evaluates how close Q is to being orthogonal.
-Householder and Givens consistently maintain high orthogonality, with errors remaining close to machine precision, indicating their robustness in generating highly orthogonal matrices.
-Classical and Modified Gram-Schmidt show larger orthogonality errors across all cases.

 ### Performance
 Classical and Modified Gram-Schmidt perform significantly faster than Householder and Givens for smaller matrix dimensions.
 However, their speed advantage diminishes as matrix dimensions grow, with both methods eventually facing time limits.
-Householder transformations remain moderately efficient for high orthogonality, although their runtime grows linearly with increasing matrix size.
-It outperforms Givens in terms of speed, especially for taller matrices (e.g., 3000×100).
 Givens rotations method is the most computationally intensive and begin to exceed time limits as matrix size increases, particularly for Set B (wider matrices).
 Givens' application is thus limited for large-scale problems.